 Knowing what chemicals are in children’s products is important, since children’s bodies are still developing and are more susceptible to chemical exposures.
 They often have higher body burdens of chemicals than adults.

-But assessing the actual risks from chemicals in kids’ products can be difficult, because children often use them in unexpected ways, such as chewing on clothes or putting toys in their mouths.
+But assessing the actual risks of chemicals in kids’ products can be difficult because children often use them in unexpected ways, such as chewing on clothes or putting toys in their mouths.
 Studies have shown that antimony can leach into food from plastic packaging, but there’s little information about children’s products, so consumers need to know what products contain potentially hazardous chemicals.

-State disclosure laws are powerful because in addition to informing consumers, they can also motivate companies to remove toxic chemicals from their products or seek out better alternatives.
+State disclosure laws are powerful because in addition to informing consumers, they can motivate companies to remove toxic chemicals from their products or seek better alternatives.

 Other states are moving to adopt similar laws.
-Vermont and Maine already have similar programs for listing toxic chemicals in children’s products, and New York, Oregon and Minnesota are working on similar legislation.
+Vermont and Maine already have similar programs for listing toxic chemicals in children’s products, and other states are working on similar legislation.